 At the "Investigate!" exhibit, there are no wrong answers, only discoveries.
 Children explore such scientific principles as gravity by balancing objects.
 They learn the physics behind everyday play activities such as swinging and bumping up and down on a teeter-totter in the "Science in the Park" exhibit.
-Other displays include "Light House," where you can experiment with color and light, and the perennial favorite,"Dinosaurs: Modeling the Mesozoic," which lets kids become
+Other displays include "Light House," where you can experiment with color and light, and the perennial favorite, "Dinosaurs: Modeling the Mesozoic," which lets kids become paleontologists and examine

 The Charles Hayden Planetarium, with its sophisticated multimedia system based on a Zeiss planetarium projector, produces exciting programs on astronomical discoveries.
 Laser light shows, with laser graphics and computer animation, are scheduled Thursday through Sunday evenings.
 The museum also includes the Mugar Omni Theater, a five-story dome screen.
 The theater's state-of-the-art sound system provides extra-sharp acoustics, and the huge projection allows the audience to practically experience the action on-screen.
-Try to get tickets in advance online or by phone; call or check the museum's website for showtimes: www.mos.org.
+Try to get tickets in advance online or by phone.

 The planetarium shows are best for children older than five.